aallam/aallam.github.io/_posts/rxjava/2019-01-30-rxjava:-collection-operators.md

 jemoji:
 ---

-It’s possible to consider Collection operators as a reducing operators since they _consolidate emissions into a single one_.
-Collection operators will accumulate all emissions into a collection (`List`, `map`, `set`…).
+It's possible to consider Collection operators as reducing operators since they _consolidate emissions into a single one_.
+Collection operators will accumulate all emissions into a collection (`List`, `Map`, `Set`…).

 ## toList()
 For a given `Observable<T>`, this operator will collect incoming emissions into a `List<T>` and then push it as a single emission (`Single<List<T>>`):